cderoux/CM515-course-2024/modules/02_RStudio/Module2_homework.md

 A. What happens when you press **Alt+Shift+K** on a PC/Linux or **Option+Shift+K** on a Mac?

+It brings up an overlay of the keyboard shortcut guide.

 B. What happens when you are working on the "Console" and you press the **up arrow**?

+It loads the previously entered console command to the current line.

 C. What happens when you are working on the "Console" and you press **CTRL+L**?

+This clears the console but preserves previously entered commands for recovery via the up arrow.

 D. What shortcut key helps you escape out of an executed command on the "Console"?
 For example, try executing a sleep function.
 This puts R to sleep for 5 minutes. (in other words - What would you press to return to the prompt before 5 minutes is complete?)

+Ctrl-C

 ```r
 Sys.sleep(5)